-Students from each university enroll in a special learning /independent course at their home institution.
-Over the years, the founding faculty of DFI have fine-tuned a structural pedagogy that is hybrid in nature and yields rich experiential outcomes.
-It begins with all participating students meeting in person to kick off the semester, meet their teammates, and understand the project details.
-This is followed by meeting weekly online as a large group for design studio lectures and critique sessions with leadership faculty from all four institutions serving as principal reviewers.
-Students are instructed in creative design-driven thinking processes, principles of interdisciplinary teamwork, and interdisciplinary project management.
-The students meet for a second time in person in the middle of the semester to share, iterate, and refine their design directions.
-The semester culminates with a final in-person summit where students gather to present their solutions to a jury of faculty.
+Students from each university enroll in a special learning course at their home institution.
+Over the years, the founding faculty of DFI have fine-tuned a structural pedagogy that is in-person and hybrid in nature and yields rich experiential outcomes.
+Participating students meet in-person to kick off the semester, meet their teammates, and understand the program initiative and project details.
+Students then meet both in-person with their home campus cohort and online weekly in the full large interinstitutional group for design studio lectures and critique sessions with the leadership faculty from all four institutions serving as principal advisors and reviewers.
+Students explore and are instructed in creative design-driven thinking processes, principles of interdisciplinary teamwork, and interdisciplinary project management.
+All students meet for a second time in-person in the middle of the semester to share, iterate, and refine their team project design directions.
+The semester culminates with the final in-person DFI Annual Summit where students gather to present their solutions to a jury of faculty and a large and wide audience of other innovators, academics, field professionals, family and friends!

-Design for Impact is more than a course—it’s a collaborative initiative that reshapes how students from multiple institutions and disciplines, who are unfamiliar with each other, come together and collectively design and respond to the pressing needs of society and the planet.
+Design for Impact is more than a course initiative —it’s a collaborative program that reshapes how students from multiple institutions and disciplines, who are unfamiliar with each other, come together and collectively ideate. communicate, design and respond to the pressing needs of society and the planet.

 The Need for Interdisciplinary Collaboration: The traditional monoculture in higher education often restricts innovation and creative thought.
 By contrast, our approach encourages students to step beyond their academic confines, fostering an environment where interdisciplinary interaction is not just encouraged—it’s essential.

-Our Distinctive Approach: Students participate in teams that tackle design challenges throughout a semester-long project offered in a hybrid format.
-There are three in-person touch points through out the semester facilitated by accomplished faculty.
+Our Distinctive DFI Approach: Students participate in teams that tackle design challenges throughout a semester-long project offered through in-person and hybrid format.
+There are at least three in-person touch points with all school partner participants through out the semester facilitated by accomplished faculty.
+There are in-person touch points for each school's own cohort members as well.
 The teams undergo rigorous training in design thinking and project management, collaborative working while also engaging in critical real-world application.
-Each phase of the project—from ideation to execution—is supported by a blend of individual study and collective endeavor, mirroring the collaborative nature of the professional world.
+Each phase of the project—from ideation to execution—is supported by a blend of individual study and collective endeavor, mirroring the collaborative nature of the real professional world.

 Director, Community Research and Design Center (CR+DC) and Professor of Architecture